KnowageLabs/Knowage-Documentation/chapter_3/create_location/gis.rst

     Layers catalog menu item

 Here there is the list of already created layers and you can reate a new one clicking on the dedicated plus icon.
 On the right side you are asked to fill few settings before saving the new layer, like a label, a name and a type.
 At the bottom part of layer configuration you can manage the layer visibility.
 Mark the role you want to give visibility previlegies on this layer.
 If none is marked, the layer is visibile to all role by default.
 The first settings are equals for all types of layers.
 Once you choose the layer type, instead, some fields may change according to the layer needs.
 For example if you choose **File** as type you have the possibility to chose your own .json file and upload it.
 After having done this, the path where your file is been uploaded is shown among the setting.
-If you chose **WFS** or **WMS** you are asked to insert a specific url.
+If you choose **WFS** or **WMS** you are asked to insert a specific url.
 Below you can find an example of creation of a new layer of type file.

 .. figure:: media/new_layer.png

     Creating a new file layer

 Once you have set all layer configuration you can switch to filter setting.
-Click on the tab you can find in the upper part of the screen, see the following figure.
+Click on the tab you can find in the upper part of the screen, as the following figure shows.

 .. figure:: media/image379.png